-What is POS System?
+What is Point of Sale System?

 If you’re not sure what is Point of sale system I assume you’re in the planning stage or going to start for your first own retail or F&B shop, through the stage you might notice that a lot of business owner is currently using a POS System to operate their business.

 So, what is the Point of Sale System?
 Is this a compulsion system I need to purchase before I start my own business?
 The answer is Yes unless you’re going to do all the hand-writing notes and manually key in all the transactions with paper and pen.